devops-hamid-lessons/ansible_role_test/README.md

 # How to use Ansible Roles

 This is an example Ansible project, demonstrating how to write and reuse ansible Roles.
-Inside `roles` folder there are two roles named `packageRemover` and `apacheInstaller`.
-There are called inside `test-role.yaml` file.
+Inside `roles` folder there are two roles named `packageRemover` and `apacheInstaller`, which are called inside `test-role.yaml` file.
 - `packageRemover` is first used to remove any previous installation of `apache`.
 You can reuse it to remove any other package.
 To do so, inside `vars` file change the value of `package` var.
 - `apacheInstaller` is then used to install a fresh `apache`.
 ## Requirement